-- Specialist money transfer companies, direct bank transfers and bank drafts are the key options to send large amounts of money overseas.
+- Specialist money transfer companies, direct bank transfers and bank drafts are the key options for sending large amounts overseas.

-- Each of these have their pros and cons, as well as fee and cost structures.
+- Each of these has its pros and cons, as well as fee and cost structures.

-- In addition to fees and costs, you also need to compare the foreign exchange rates that different banks and services offer in order to find the best transfer method.
+- In addition to fees and costs, you should also compare the foreign exchange rates different banks and services offer to find the best transfer method.

 Sometimes you need to send large amounts of money overseas.
-Whether you need to send $10,000 or $10 million or more, you can benefit from knowing how international money transfers work and how to get the best exchange rates on your transfer.
-Transfer fees and transaction costs also matter.
+Whether you need to send $10,000 or $10 million or more, you can learn how international money transfers work and how to get the best exchange rates on your transfer.
+But, of course, transfer fees and transaction costs also matter.

-Although banks may come to mind when you need to make a large money transfer, there are many other less expensive options that may offer you better deals.
+Although banks may come to mind when you need to make a significant money transfer, many other less expensive options may offer you better deals.

 Inside this guide